riggles1/Zapper-Arduino-Sequential-Targets/README.md

 In RetroArch you'll want to optimize lag down to 1 frame, with CRTEmudriver you'll want to follow the tutorial in the description of this video to set it up: https://youtu.be/Fdo5z1mQ748 configs for RA are included in there.
 If setting the configs yourself you'll likely want the video driver to be set to d3d11, ```video_max_swapchain_images = "2"```, ```video_swap_interval = "1"```, ```video_waitable_swapchains = "true"```, the goal is to bring down the input lag down to a single frame, without the use of runahead.
+However set ```video_frame_delay_auto = "false"``` as the auto frame delay can add a variable timing to the input (meaning sometimes inputs can miss)
+As long as this is correctly set, it will accurately register 100% of the time.

 The Zapper outputs "r" for the trigger and "t" for the light sensor and is recognized as a keyboard, in RA you'll have to map ```input_player2_gun_trigger = "r"``` and ```input_player2_gun_aux_a = "t"``` (can also be set by editing the retroarch.cfg directly).
 The device is at the same time recognized as two separate gamepad devices for converting regular NES controllers.